 - Risk management

-You must be able to provide the Board with official university transcripts.
+You must be able to provide the Board with official university transcripts to become a CPA.
 Contact the registrar’s office for guidance on how to proceed.

-Oklahoma does requires CPA candidates to reside in the state in order to be eligible to take the exam, so be aware and make sure to plan accordingly.
+Oklahoma does require CPA candidates to reside in the state in order to be eligible to take the CPA Exam, so be aware and make sure to plan accordingly.